hydrargyrum/hydrargyrum.github.io/misc/semver.md

   * only digits, no leading zeroes

 Core of semantic versioning:
-* X : Major version : for incompatible changes to "public API"
+  * X: Major version: for incompatible changes to "public API"
-* Y : Minor version : for backward-compatible new features to "public API"
+  * Y: Minor version: for backward-compatible new features to "public API"
-* Z : Patch version : for backward-compatible bugfixes (nothing in public API)
+  * Z: Patch version: for backward-compatible bugfixes (nothing in public API)

-  * Major version 0 does not need to respect those rules
+  * _Exception_: Major version 0 does not need to respect those rules

 Ordering
   * compare numerically: 1.1.0 < 1.9.0 < 1.10.0